Atlantic horse mackerel: Habitat and biology

 The Atlantic horse mackerel is a benthopelagic species which normally occurs over sandy substrates at depths of 100-200 m, although it has been reported as deep as 1050 m and it is sometimes found nearer the surface waters.
 It is a migratory species, moving northwards in the summer months and returning southwards when the sea temperature starts to fall.
-In the north east Atlantic two stocks are recognised, the western stock spawns in a wide area from Ireland to the Bay of Biscay in the early Spring and moves northward to the southern coats of Norway and the northern North Sea in the summer.
+In the north east Atlantic two stocks are recognised, the western stock spawns in a wide area from Ireland to the Bay of Biscay in the early Spring and moves northward to the southern coasts of Norway and the northern North Sea in the summer.
 The North Sea stock spawns in the southern part of the North Sea during the summer and then migrates northwards into the central North Sea, the Skagerrak and the Kattegat.
 Off Mauritania this species has its main spawning season in November to January while the related Cunene horse mackerel (Trachurus trecae) spawns in June and August.
 Off Ireland spawning occurs irregularly during the summer from June to August reaching its peak in July.
 The females spawn in batches, each of up to 140,000 eggs and hatching larvae 5 mm in length.
 Spawning is indeterminate meaning that the total number of eggs a female can produce is dependent on factors which can change over the course of a spawning season.
 The eggs and larvae are pelagic.